Faux16/crml/docs/writing-crml.md

 1. **Start simple** - Begin with Poisson + Lognormal
 2. **Use industry data** - Check Verizon DBIR, IBM reports
 3. **Document your assumptions** - Add comments explaining parameter choices
-4. **Test with different values** - Use the playground to experiment
+4. **Test with different values** - Use the simulation page to experiment
 5. **Compare to reality** - Does the output match your experience?

 ### ❌ DON'T: